ExpoLIS-project/expolis-mobile-app/README.md

 If you use this software please cite the following publication:

+> Pedro Santana, Alexandre Almeida, Pedro Mariano, Carolina Correia, Vânia Martins, Susana Marta Almeida.
+(2021).
+[Air quality mapping and visualisation: An affordable solution based on a vehicle-mounted sensor network](https://www.sciencedirect.com/science/article/pii/S0959652621024124). _Journal of Cleaner Production_, 315:128194.

+For complementary information see the following publication:

 Pedro Mariano, Susana Marta Almeida, Alexandre Almeida, Carolina Correia, Vânia Martins, José Moura, Tomás Brandão e Pedro Santana.
 "An Information System for Air Quality Monitoring using Mobile Sensor Networks".
 In: _Proceedings of the 19th International Conference on Informatics in Control, Automation and Robotics_.
 INSTICC.
 SciTePress.

-For more information about the ExpoLIS project see the following publication:

-Pedro Santana, Alexandre Almeida, Pedro Mariano, Carolina Correia, Vânia Martins, Susana Marta Almeida.
-(2021).
-Air quality mapping and visualisation: An affordable solution based on a vehicle-mounted sensor network. _Journal of Cleaner Production_, 315:128194.

     @InProceedings{Mariano2022a,
        author =       {Pedro Mariano and Susana Marta Almeida and